-For some reasons, coffee has never had that huge of an impact on me.
+For some reason, coffee has never had that huge of an impact on me.

 Maybe I am dysfunctional—or somehow, have developed an inherited immunity towards caffeine.

-My parents are heavy coffee (kopi) drinkers.
-My memories of a good morning is to wake up to the heavy and acidic smell of kopi tubruk for my Father (tinted with cloves and tobacco from his kretek cigarette) and the sweet and milky kopi susu for my Mother.
+My parents used to be heavy coffee (kopi) drinkers.
+My memories of a good morning was to wake up to the heavy and acidic smell of kopi tubruk for my Father (tinted with cloves and tobacco from his kretek cigarette) and the sweet and milky kopi susu for my Mother.